m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 to commit the data to disk.
 Once that command returns, then we can acknowledge that the write occurred safely.

+#### Indexing

+* Indirect Index (`INDR`/`TIND`)

+To allow for changes in the data location, we use a two layered indexing method.
+Each row is assigned an identifier (OID).
+That identifier is incremented starting at 1.
+Knowing the number of pointers per page and the current number of levels (the `TIND` includes that level), we can immediately calculate where the pointer is located and load the exact page at once.

+Note: we can't safely expose this identifier because when a row gets deleted its OID gets reassigned to another row.

+* Primary Index

+We primarily use B-trees in our implementation.

+Cassandra uses LSMtree
+instead.
+LSMtree has the advantage of offering a very fast write mechanism.
+We want to look into using a level 0 LSMtree which spans between the _commitlog_ (incoming data saved in our temporary journal) and the commited data.

+* Tree Index

+We also have a special case of a Direct Tree to support searches on a path organized in a _perfect tree_ (perfect as in any child always has a parent page).
+This will allow us to access the data by path and to assign any page to any point in a path (to make it easy to move the page to a new location and even duplicate the same page under multiple paths).

+The primary index makes use of a Murmur3 hash to transform the key to a value which is exactly 128 bits.
+This is very useful to better partition the data (grow horizontally).
+However, it's not as useful for secondary indexes that require a specific sort order.

+Note: Cassandra's first solution was to use column names.
+These were sorted (in binary by default).
+However, that meant it wasn't distributed.
+Later Cassandra added Secondary Indexes which they implemented so they would be distributed.

 ### Data

 We can manage all the data in a single file.
 In this case, we have one